Xilinx/PYNQ/docs/source/14_faqs.rst

 I can't connect to my board
 =============================================

-Try the following steps:

-1. Check the board is powered on (Red LD13 LED) and that the bitstream has been loaded (Green LD12 "DONE" LED)
+1. Check the board is powered on (Red LED LD13) and that the bitstream has been loaded (Green "DONE" LED LD12)

 2. Check that you can *ping* the board (hostname, or IP address) from a command prompt or terminal on your host PC